Think you might be wearing the wrong size bra but don’t know where to start when it comes to checking the fit?

 It is probably also worth mentioning that you should be wearing a bra with straps the majority of them time so that you are getting the right level of support.

-If you're not 100% sure what to do when it comes to finding out what bra size to try, why not check out our size guide.
+If you're not 100% sure what to do when it comes to finding out what bra size to try, why not check out our guide to finding your bra size.